Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Results

 This section presents the main findings from our analysis of the METABRIC cohort.
-We begin by summarizing the accuracy of the clinical and genomic machine learning risk scores in predicting outcomes and their distribution.
-Next, we describe how the two scores are related using copula models, and finally, we examine the long-term survival outcomes of patients with high risk in both scores.
+We begin by summarizing the performance of the clinical and gene-expression machine learning risk scores and describing their distributions.
+We then examine the dependence between the two scores using several copula families, and finally assess whether joint clinical and gene-expression risk strata are associated with differences in long-term outcomes.